 An adaptive optical wireless communication (OWC) receiver combining the near-quantum sensitivity of a single photon avalanche diode (SPAD) array and the classical operating performance of a linear photodiode (LPD).
 The device enables OWC with a single receiver in scenarios requiring a highly extended dynamic range.

-With limitations in radio frequency spectrum and technologies increasingly representing a bottleneck for the expansion of wireless communication networks, OWC has attracted significant interest due to its potential advantages such as high data rate, and licence-free spectrum – both in terms of outdoor Free Space Optics (FSO) and indoor Visible Light Communication (VLC).
+With limitations in radio frequency spectrum and technologies increasingly representing a bottleneck for the expansion of wireless communication networks, OWC has attracted significant interest due to its potential advantages such as high data rate, and licence-free spectrum.
+OWC has diverse application including outdoor Free Space Optics (FSO), indoor Visible Light Communication (VLC), space communication and underwater communication.
 The nature of OWC means that signals may vary significantly including very low levels which would be below the threshold of conventional optical receivers (e.g. due to adverse weather conditions in FSO or blockage/dimming in VLC).
 There remains an unmet need for effective OWC receivers which can operate consistently across such an extended dynamic range.

 Please note, the header image is purely illustrative.
 Source: Shaxiaozi via GettyImages